The 20 Best Primary Lateral Sclerosis Doctors Near Me

 Offers Telehealth

-Jonathan Glass is a Neuromusculoskeletal Medicine provider in Atlanta, Georgia.
-Dr. Glass has been practicing medicine for over 41 years and is rated as an Elite provider by MediFind in the treatment of Primary Lateral Sclerosis.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Spinal and Bulbar Muscular Atrophy, and Gastrostomy.
+Jonathan Glass is a Neuromusculoskeletal Medicine provider practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 41 years.
+Dr. Glass is rated as an Elite provider by MediFind in the treatment of Primary Lateral Sclerosis.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Spinal and Bulbar Muscular Atrophy, and Gastrostomy.
+Dr. Glass is board certified in American Board Of Pathology, 1997.

 Elite in Primary Lateral Sclerosis